nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### 6.1 Technology in general

 **Core technology** – Component of X-Road software, ensuring integrity and verification value of messages between members.
-Core technology includes central server, configuration proxy and security server.
+Core technology includes central server, configuration proxy, and security server.

 **Service technology** – Component of X-Road software, simplifying or enabling the use of core technology.